Additional Educational Needs

 The learning support team prides itself on actively promoting and developing the learning of all our students on the Additional Educational Needs register through a varied and flexible targeted intervention which is reviewed continuously.

-As a school we are supported through two qualified SENCO’s, Kerry Dewsnap Senior SENCO and Gareth Williams Foundation SENCO, and a team of 19 Learning Support Assistants.
+As a school we are supported through two qualified SENCO’s, Kerry Dewsnap (Senior SENCO and Davina Hitchens Foundation SENCO, and a team of 19 Learning Support Assistants.
 Deployment of Learning Support Assistants are organised by the Senior SENCO to best meet the needs of all of our students and focus upon:

 1. Core LSAs that are concentrate on English, Maths and Science

 2. Educational Health Care Learning Support Assistants that specialise in specialist need types such as Autism, Attention Deficit Disorder, Dyslexia, Dyspraxia and Physical Needs

 3. Year Lead Learning Support Assistants